Last Updated on June 23, 2020 by ellduclos

-When I started my blog in 2017, I had no idea what I was doing.
+When I started my blog I had no idea what I was doing.
+Looking back on my journey there are so many things I wish I knew before starting a blog.
 The only thing I knew was that I hated my job and wanted to do something that made me happy.
 So I started ellduclos.blog.
 At the time I had no idea what to expect but it quickly became my passion.
 I didn’t expect to fall in love with blogging the way I have.
-Since starting my blog in April 2017, it has now become my full time job.
+Since starting my blog, it has now become my full time job.
 I have learned so many valuable lessons along the way but there are many things I wish I knew before starting my blog.
 That’s why I put together this post.

 It’s important to know that I am not saying you need to have all of this done before you launch your blog.
 It’s okay to start your blog and learn along the way.
 This is just from my personal experience and things that I wish I knew before I started my blog.